-(B) any substance intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease in man;
+(B) any substance intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease in a person ;

-(C) any substance (other than food) intended to affect the structure or any function of the human body; and
+(C) any substance (other than food) intended to affect the structure or any function of the human body; or

 (D) any substance intended for use as a component of any substance specified in subparagraphs (A) - (C) of this paragraph.
 It does not include devices or their components, parts, or accessories.

+(25) DSHS--Texas Department of State Health Services.

+(26) EMC--Emergency Management Coordinator.

+(27) EPC--Emergency Preparedness Coordinator.

+(28) Emergency situation--an impending or actual situation that:

+(A) may interfere with normal activities of a facility or its residents;

+(B) may cause:

+(i) injury or death to a resident or staff member of the facility; or

+(ii) damage to facility property;

+(C) requires the facility to respond immediately to mitigate or avoid the injury, death, damage, or interference; and

+(D) does not include a situation that arises from the medical condition of a resident such as cardiac arrest, obstructed airway, cerebrovascular accident.

+(29) EMR--Employee Misconduct Registry.

-(22) Establishment--A place of business or a place where business is conducted which includes staff, fixtures, and property.
+(30) Establishment--A place of business or a place where business is conducted which includes staff, fixtures, and property.

-(23) Facility--A facility serving persons with an intellectual disability or related conditions licensed under this chapter as described in §§90.2 of this chapter (relating to Scope) and required to be licensed under the Health and Safety Code, Chapter 252, or the entity that operates such a facility; or, in Subchapters C, D, and F of this chapter, a program provider that must comply with those subchapters in accordance with §9.212 of this title (relating to Non-licensed Providers Meeting Licensure Standards).
+(31) Facility--A facility serving persons with an intellectual disability or related conditions licensed under this chapter as described in §551.2 of this chapter (relating to Scope) and required to be licensed under the Texas Health and Safety Code, Chapter 252, or the entity that operates such a facility; or, in Subchapters C, D, and F of this chapter, a program provider that must comply with those subchapters in accordance with 40 TAC §9.212 (relating to Non-licensed Providers Meeting Licensure Standards).

-(24) Governmental unit--A state or a political subdivision of the state, including a county or municipality.0
+(32) Governmental unit--A state or a political subdivision of the state, including a county or municipality.

+(33) Guardian--A person who is appointed guardian under the Estates Code, Chapter 1101.

+(34) Health authority--A physician designated to administer state and local laws relating to public health under the Local Public Health Reorganization Act, Texas Health and Safety Code, Chapter 121.
+The health authority may be:

+(A) a local health authority appointed by the local government jurisdiction; or

+(B) a regional director of DSHS if no physician has been appointed by the local government.

-(25) Health care professional--A person licensed, certified, or otherwise authorized to administer health care, for profit or otherwise.
+(35) Health care professional--A person licensed, certified, or otherwise authorized to administer health care, for profit or otherwise.
 The term includes a physician, licensed nurse, physician assistant, podiatrist, dentist, physical therapist, speech therapist, and occupational therapist.

-(26) Hearing--A contested case hearing held in accordance with the Administrative Procedure Act, Government Code, Chapter 2001, and the formal hearing procedures in 1 TAC Chapter 357, Subchapter I .
+(36) Hearing--A contested case hearing held in accordance with the APA and the formal hearing procedures in 1 TAC Chapter 357, Subchapter I (relating to Hearings Under the Administrative Procedure Act).

-(27) HHSC--The Texas Health and Human Services Commission.
+(37) HHSC--The Texas Health and Human Services Commission.

+(38) HVAC--Heating, ventilating, and air-conditioning system.

+(39) ICF/IID--An Intermediate Care Facility for Individuals with an Intellectual Disability or Related Conditions.

+(40) IDT--Interdisciplinary Team.

-(28) Immediate jeopardy to health and safety--A situation in which immediate corrective action is necessary because the facility's noncompliance with one or more requirements has caused, or is likely to cause, serious injury, harm, impairment, or death to a resident receiving care in the facility.
+(41) Immediate jeopardy to health and safety of a resident--A situation in which immediate corrective action is necessary because the facility's noncompliance with one or more federal requirements has caused, or is likely to cause, serious injury, harm, impairment, or death to a resident receiving care in the certified facility.

-(29) Immediate threat to the health or safety of a resident--A situation that causes, or is likely to cause, serious injury, harm, or impairment or death of a resident.
+(42) Immediate threat to the health or safety of a resident--A situation that causes, or is likely to cause, serious injury, harm, or impairment or death of a resident because of the facility’s noncompliance with one or more licensure requirements.

-(30) Incident--An unusual or abnormal event or occurrence in, at, or affecting the facility or the residents of the facility.
+(43) Incident--An unusual or abnormal event or occurrence in, at, or affecting the facility or the residents of the facility.